YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 # Logseq Plugin: Weekdays and Weekends

-- Plugin for sorting journal templates into weekdays and weekends.
+- Plugin for switching journal templates for weekdays and weekends.

 > Development stage 👷🚧